What is the AMDS Program?

 Can AMDS Service Providers advertise their services?

 AMDS Service Providers are not permitted to market their services directly to consumers.
-Patients seeking after-hours care should contact their usual general practice for advice.
+Patients seeking after-hours care should contact their usual general practice for advice on care options.

 Further details are provided in Section 7 of the AMDS Program Guidelines.